Madonna and contemporary arts: Art collecting

 Madonna is an art collector, with a collection worth between $100 million and $160 million.
 Artnet deemed her possessions a blue-chip collection.
-Madonna started collecting after receiving her first paycheck in the early 1980s; she hired Darlene Lutz as her personal art dealer, who worked with her from 1983 to 2004.
-Both Darlene, and Madonna's brother Christopher Ciccone, bid at auctions on her behalf, with a budget no larger than $5 million.
+She started collecting after receiving her first paycheck in the early 1980s and hired Darlene Lutz as her personal art dealer, who worked with her from 1983 to 2004.
+Both Darlene and Madonna's brother Christopher Ciccone, bid at auctions on her behalf, with a budget no larger than $5 million.
+Called by a spokesman of Tate Gallery in 2001, as a "distinguished art collector", she appeared among the 100 Biggest Collectors by Art & Antiques, circa 1996, and The Hollywood Reporter's Top 25 Art Collectors in 2013.

-Her collection is based primarily on modernists, and includes over 300 pieces of artists such as Salvador Dalí, Pablo Picasso, Fernand Léger and Frida Kahlo.
+Her collection is based primarily on modernists, and include over 300 pieces of artists such as Salvador Dalí, Pablo Picasso, Fernand Léger and Frida Kahlo.
 She also acquired works by Old Masters, including Italian painter Master of 1310.
 Austin Scaggs asked Madonna if she has paintings of her friends Warhol and Haring and her former boyfriend Basquiat; "Have a few of each", she replied.
-Madonna revealed in a 2015 interview with Howard Stern that after their romantic relationship ended, Basquiat took back the paintings he had given her and destroyed them, painting over them black.
-She regrets giving the art back, but "felt pressured to do so since it was something he had created".
+During an interview with Howard Stern in 2015, she explained why she didn't have various of the paintings Basquiat had given her during their relationship.
 In 2021, she posted a series of photos of herself at home with a Basquiat drawing of her portrait.
 Madonna also collects artistic portrait pictures.
 In the 1990s, she paid $165,000 for Modotti's Roses then the highest price ever commanded by a print at auction.